Pilots struggled to control plane that crashed in Indonesia

 “Had they fixed the airplane, we would not have had the accident,” he said.
 “Every accident is a combination of events, so there is disappointment all around here,” he said.

-Boeing did not immediately respond to two e-mails and a phone call requesting comment.
+Boeing did not immediately respond to two emails and a phone call requesting comment.
 The company said last week that it remains confident in the safety of the 737 MAX and had given airlines around the world two updates to “re-emphasize existing procedures for these situations.”

 Pilots at American Airlines and Southwest Airlines complained this month that they had not been given all information about the new system on the MAX.
 More than 200 MAX jets have been delivered to airlines around the world.

-The investigation is continuing with help from U.S. regulators and Boeing.
+The Indonesian investigation is continuing with help from U.S. regulators and Boeing.
 Searchers have not found the plane’s cockpit voice recorder, which would provide more information about the pilots’ actions